Skip to main content

 Note: Temporary conditions are generally expected to last less than six months.

-Please note: The UAC coordinator has discretion to determine what type of professional documentation is necessary and whether the documentation submitted is reliable.
+Please note: The Accessibility Center coordinator has discretion to determine what type of professional documentation is necessary and whether the documentation submitted is reliable.
 If, in the coordinator’s judgment, the documentation does not meet certain criteria (i.e., contains insufficient diagnostic or clinical information; contains out-of-date information; is submitted by a healthcare practitioner who lacks the basis for his or her conclusions; etc.), the coordinator may ask the student to submit new and/or additional documentation.
 In addition, the student may also be asked to provide additional documentation depending on the nature and extent of his or her disability and the accommodation requested.

 Specialized Accommodation Documentation Guidelines